 It took some experimenting with how to preserve avocados to get it just right!

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.

 People often ask, “can you freeze avocados?”

 The answer is a resounding, “Yes!
-You can freeze avocados.”
+You can.”
 Actually, I suppose you can freeze just about anything — the question is how various items hold up to being frozen.
 Freezing avocados is an easy way to preserve these healthy fruits.
 (Yes, avocados are a fruit — more specifically a berry.
 How crazy is that?)

 Here’s the deal with frozen avocados, though.
 They are hard as a rock when frozen.

 We like to add fresh avocado to our fruit smoothies, and fresh avocado blends up beautifully in a smoothie.

 Frozen avocados?
 It sounds like running nails through the blender.
 If you’re planning on freezing avocados for use in smoothies as we do, your mantra should be: Plan ahead.
 Get the frozen avocados out of the freezer 20-30 minutes before you plan on making your breakfast smoothie.

 Yes.
 Make up a batch of your favorite guacamole and freeze it in suitably sized containers.
 You can freeze guacamole in containers like this because you’ll be letting it thaw completely before you use it.